 Any law enforcement officer or fire official of a governmental entity may initiate criminal proceedings under Home Rule Resolution HR-23-11-4.
 The Fire Chief or designee or Law Enforcement Officer can execute this process at their discretion for safety, negligence, or other nature of the actions in question.
-The following is a general guideline for enforcement:
+The following is general guidance for enforcement:

 - 1. Upon recognition that formal action is necessary, obtain the responsible party's Driver's License and call the Emergency Communications Center (ECC). - 2.
 1st Contact Education - a.
 During this first contact, the responsible party will be provided with verbal and written education related to the grievance. - b.
 When the responder calls in, ECC staff will obtain the full legal name, DOB, and driver's license number if available.
-The Dispatcher will check to see if that person is already in our system and if not they will add them to the system.
-ECC would then add a notice (Burn Warning) on that person's name file, and they'll add the associated call number and the authority. - i.
+The Dispatcher will check to see if the person is already in the CAD system and if not they will be added.
+ECC will then add a notice (Burn Warning) on that person's name file and add the associated call number and jurisdictional authority. - i.
 The Dispatcher may dictate anything needed in the call comments as provided by the responder reporting the violation.
 Call comments will include that a "Burn Warning" was logged, who it was logged on, and who the authority was. - ii.
 This information would be accessible to any Dispatcher or person with approved access to look up at any time.
-If the warning is logged with the name, ECC will have the call and run number to look up any piece of information that was tied to this incident except for what was written in the report on the responder's end.

-- c.
-Responder should document the incident within their documentation system to include any additional pertinent information for later reference if needed. - 3.
+If the warning is logged with the name, ECC will have the call and run number to look up any piece of information that was tied to this incident except for what was written in the report on the responder's end. - c.
+The responder should document the incident within their documentation system to include any additional pertinent information for later reference if needed. - 3.
 2nd Contact Verbal Warning - a.
 During this contact, the responsible party (RP) will receive a verbal warning along with printed information.
-The Chief or designee or LE Officer should highlight the consequences as well as educate on expected practices. - b.
-Upon call to ECC they would repeat the above process but enter it as a 2nd "Burn Warning" so that warnings can be tracked.
-ECC can look up and provide any information from the first call/warning that was issued if it was added to the call i.e., dictated and asked to be added to the call comments. - c.
-Responder should document the incident within their reporting system to include any additional pertinent information for later reference if needed. - 4.
+The Chief or designee or Law Enforcement Officer should highlight the consequences as well as educate on expected practices. - b.
+When calling the ECC, the responder would repeat the above process but enter it as a 2nd "Burn Warning" so that warnings can be tracked.
+ECC can look up and provide any information from the first call/warning that was issued if it was added to the call i.e., dictated and asked to be added to the call comments.

+- c.
+The responder should document the incident within their reporting system to include any additional pertinent information for later reference if needed. - 4.
 3rd Contact Citation - a.
-Fire Chief or designee or LE Officer will call ECC with the "Burn Citation" using the steps above. - b.
+Fire Chief or designee or Law Enforcement Officer will call ECC with the "Burn Citation" using the steps above. - b.
 The responder should document the incident in their normal reporting system. - c.
 A final report of the interaction(s) with the RP will be described in an affidavit.
 The affidavit along with the previous Burn Citation reports and any other documentation should be forwarded to the DA's Office.